PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 This hybrid method offers you the bodily protection of

-PPF and the chemical and aesthetic blessings of Ceramic Coating.
+PPF and the chemical and aesthetic benefits of Ceramic Coating.

 Which One Should You Choose?